Brake-specific fuel consumption: Operating values and as a cycle average statistic

-The significance of BSFC numbers for engine design and class
+Engine design and class

 BSFC numbers change a lot for different engine designs, and compression ratio and power rating.
 Engines of different classes like diesels and gasoline engines will have very different BSFC numbers, ranging from less than 200 g/(kW⋅h) (diesel at low speed and high torque) to more than 1,000 g/(kW⋅h) (turboprop at low power level).